dmerejkowsky/kata-task-manager/README.md

 * The task list does not need to be *persistent* - it's OK if the task manager always starts empty
 * Make a commit and push it at the end of each TDD cycle.

+# Going further

+* Implement undo - there is a famous design pattern that can help
+* Implement storing tasks in a db (for instance using `sqlite`, or a big `json` file)